KelvinHere/boutique_ado_v1/README.md

     - add builtins to allow sitewide use of these `'builtins' : ['crispy_forms.templatetags.crispy_forms_tags', 'crispy_forms.templatetags.crispy_forms_field',]` check the file for location of this (inside templates)
 - Remember to freeze requirements

+### Django Countries
+* List of countries with ISO codes
+* `pip3 install django-countries`
+* pip freeze
+* For drop down menu of countries that converts to ISO code in form

 ### Stripe
 `pip3 install stripe`